-We ensure that staff are aware that children with special educational needs or disabilities (SEND) or certain medical or physical health conditions can face additional safeguarding challenges both online and offline.
-We ensure that staff have knowledge and understanding of the additional barriers which can exist when recognising abuse and neglect in children with special needs/disabilities.
-These barriers can include:
+We ensure that staff are aware that children with special educational needs or disabilities (SEND) or certain health conditions can face additional safeguarding challenges both online and offline.
+We ensure that staff have knowledge and understanding of the additional barriers which can exist when recognising abuse and neglect in children with special needs/disabilities These barriers can include:

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - children with SEN and disabilities being disproportionally impacted by things like bullying without outwardly showing any signs - communication barriers and difficulties in overcoming these barriers
+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - these children being more prone to peer group isolation or bullying (including prejudice-based bullying) than other children - children with SEN and disabilities being disproportionally impacted by things like bullying - without outwardly showing any signs - communication barriers and difficulties in overcoming these barriers - cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools or colleges or the consequences of doing so.